 Outbreeding Saves European Royals

 Today, we understand the dangers and consequences of inbreeding.
-Most societies have attached taboos and stigmas to marrying inside one's family, and it is rarely done.
-In fact, today there are only a few places where marrying within the family is still condoned, mostly because of the remoteness of those locations (and their relatively small populations).
+Most societies have attached taboos and stigmas to marrying inside one's family, which is rarely done.
+In fact, today, there are only a few places where marrying within the family is still condoned, mostly because of the remoteness of those locations (and their relatively small populations).

 The term "outbreeding" is the exact opposite of inbreeding and has become the norm, even amongst royals.
 As people became aware of the damage they were causing their descendants, they began to reach further for potential mates and, in some cases, brought commoners into the royal bloodlines.

 Morganatic marriages, which occur when a royal marries someone of a lesser status, are becoming increasingly common and necessary to inflate the gene pool.
 Prince Charles and Princess Diana were seventh cousins, once removed, but their marriage was considered morganatic because Diana was not royalty (she was nobility, but not royalty).
-Prince Charles and his second wife, Camilla Parker-Bowles, are ninth cousins, once removed.
+Once removed, Prince Charles and his second wife, Camilla Parker-Bowles, are ninth cousins.
 Their marriage is also morganatic.